Baked to Perfection: Creating an Inbound Marketing Strategy From Scratch

 Then they identify content marketing with blogging and blogging with textual posts.

-First of all, inbound marketing is not limited to content marketing.
+First of all, an inbound marketing strategy is not limited to content marketing.

 It’s also about nurturing leads, social media presence, branding, conversions, and more.